OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/geometry/overviews/RdlInstancerGeometryOverview.md

 Referenced geometry must also be declared in the *GeometrySet* and materials must also be assigned to the referenced geometry.
 Any material assigned to the *RdlInstancerGeometry* itself is ignored.

-If the instancer and the referenced object have two different LightSets applied, they will be combined in a logical OR operation (i.e., lights from _both_ sets will apply to the referenced object's instances).
-If the instancer and the reference object have different visibility flags, they will be combined in a logical AND operation (i.e., the visibility flag has to be present on both the instancer and the reference object to apply).

 ```lua
 GeometrySet("/Scene/geometry/all") {
     grid,